pynufft/pynufft/doc/source/tutor/basic_use.rst

    y = NufftObj.forward(image)

-If batch = None, the image.shape is equal to Nd.
+The image.shape is equal to Nd.
 The returned y has a shape which is equal to (M, )

-If a batch number is provided, the image.shape is equal to Nd + (batch, ).
-The returned y has a shape which is equal to (M, batch)

-See :py:func:`pynufft.NUFFT_cpu.forward` :py:func: `pynufft.NUFFT_hsa.forward`
+See :py:func:`pynufft.NUFFT.forward`

 -------------
 Adjoint NUFFT